Control & Treatment for Japanese Knotweed Llanelli

 - Accredited Surveyor in Japanese Knotweed

-While there are several contractors who operate within the UK weed control industry who definitely are respectable, knowledgeable and thorough specialists, you will find regrettably plenty of companies who claim to have the experience, qualifications and accreditations to ‘eradicate’/ ‘eliminate’ Japanese Knotweed at low cost.
-Nevertheless, we would recommend anyone to exercise caution and to make sure that the service provider/company you enlist to carry out the control programme are qualified to do this and they adhere to the industry codes of practice.
+While there are several contractors who operate within the UK weed control industry who are respectable, knowledgeable and specialists, you will find there are companies who claim to have the experience, qualifications and accreditations to ‘eradicate’/ ‘eliminate’ Japanese Knotweed at a low cost.
+We would always recommend that you exercise caution and ensure that the service provider/company is qualified, they use the correct control programme, they are qualified and they adhere to the industry codes of practice for safe and effective Japanese Knotweed Removal.
+This is because it is such an invasive weed that will quickly spread if not managed correctly.